A00029255/Enterprise_Group_Project_1/Group_work.md

 In recent years, gaming has expanded beyond entertainment into different areas like creativity, learning and community building.
 Games now act like virtual meeting spaces, collaborative environments and tools for education and skill development.
 The rise of user generated/created content shows how players have become active contributors, building the world they play in, instead of just consuming pre made experiences.
 Also, the cultural impact of gaming can be seen in fashion, music, storytelling and online trends, once again proving games are now an important part of our normal life.

 This case study explores The Historical Developments, The Business and Social Viewpoints and The Ethical Reflection and Improvements of The Evolution of Gaming.
-As well as understanding the cultural impacts of gaming in our society today
+As well as understanding the cultural impacts of gaming in our society today.

 # Historical development